 It is literally a “mix it all in the pot and simmer” job.

 The only thing to do at the end is to add cornflour/cornstarch to thicken the sauce.
-This needs to be done at the end because excess stirring makes cornflour lose its thickening powers (in case you were wondering why cornflour is always added at the end of recipes!!)
+This needs to be done at the end because excess stirring or prolonged cooking over heat makes cornflour lose its thickening powers (in case you were wondering why cornflour is always added at the end of recipes!!)

 How to serve baked beans